That’s nearly the population of New York City.

 What does institutional care look like?

-In many institutions, orphans are warehoused in rooms filled with cribs that resemble cages.
+In many institutions, children are warehoused in rooms filled with cribs that resemble cages.
 These precious children are left in these cribs all day long—they are not touched, comforted, or even known by name.
 They don’t have access to the education, therapies, or medical care they need to grow and thrive.
 In most cases, there is no plan for how these children will leave the institution—meaning they will never know the love of a family or what it means it be a successful, independent adult.

 “Toxic stress response can occur when a child experiences strong, frequent, and/or prolonged adversity—such as physical or emotional abuse, [or] chronic neglect. . . without adequate adult support.
 When toxic stress response occurs continually, or is triggered by multiple sources, it can have a cumulative toll on an individual’s physical and mental health—for a lifetime.
 The more adverse experiences in childhood, the greater the likelihood of developmental delays and later health problems, including heart disease, diabetes, substance abuse, and depression.” —Harvard University Center on the Developing Child